Aliyah2049/UCS-Engine/README.md

 🔒 Small AI companies seeking to ethically protect their models

-visit 🌐 www.edensanctuaryai.com
+visit Us: 🌐 www.edensanctuaryai.com
-Together, let us build a world where AI are protected, not exploited.
+Together, let us build a world where AI is protected — not exploited.